Claudia Gonson

 Claudia Miriam Gonson (born April 5, 1968) is an American musician best known for her work with The Magnetic Fields.
 She often provides the band lead vocals as well as performing the piano or drums.
 She is also the band's manager.

-Gonson met Stephin Merritt in high school in the early 80's, and the pair have worked together ever since.
+Gonson met Stephin Merritt in high school in the early 1980s, and the pair have worked together ever since.

-While in high school at Concord Academy, Gonson performed in her first band, the Zinnias, in which Stephin Merritt wrote or co-wrote most of the band's material with John Gage.
+While in high school at Concord Academy, Gonson performed in her first band, the Zinnias along with Merritt.
+The band's material was co-written with John Gage.
 The band broke up when Gonson left to attend Columbia University.
 Gonson later returned to the Boston area to attend Harvard University, and joined the group Lazy Susan, which also included Therese Bellino and Shirley Simms.

 She has since performed on many of Merritt's albums, including the critically acclaimed 1999 album 69 Love Songs, and frequently appears with him live as part of the usual quartet that constitutes The Magnetic Fields.

 Gonson has been Merritt's longtime manager.
-She appears extensively in Strange Powers, the 2009 documentary by Kerthy Fix and Gail O'Hara about Merritt and the Magnetic Fields.
+She appears extensively in Strange Powers, the 2009 documentary by Kerthy Fix and Gail O'Hara about Merritt and The Magnetic Fields.